dev4press/gd-bbpress-tools/readme.txt

 Various updates and improvements.
 Several bug fixes.

 == Changelog ==
+= 3.5.3 (2024.08.19) =
+* Edit: updated links to the Dev4Press website
+* Edit: various PHP code changes and improvements
+* Fix: fatal error on one of the admin panel tabs

 = 3.5.2 (2024.05.15) =
 * Edit few more tweaks to the main JavaScript code
 * Fix problems with the Quote not working with TinyMCE editor